AntonioDaria/CV/README.md

 #### Delivery/Business management

 I have planned and led several projects and events, Amongst all the elior mobilisation from the West end to the City of London, I was able to prioritise work, identifying resources needed, and keep the costs within budget.
-During this project my line manger praised my work several time highlighting my focus towards the end goal and my guidance offered to the rest of the team.
+During this project my line manager praised my work several time highlighting my focus towards the end goal and my guidance offered to the rest of the team.
 This resulted in delivering the opening of the building on time and with a successful opening ceremony.

 #### Profit and loss / Budgeting management